Python Turtle - Lesson 2

 Hello Adam

-What if I decided to say "good morning" rather than "hello"?
-I would have to change every single line of code.
+What if you wanted to change "hello" to "good morning"?
+You would have to change every single line of code.

 Iteration